HumanED/reinforcement-learning/README.md

 `Shadow-Gym/shadow-gym/resources/cube_colour_visualiser.py` - utility script to view the hand environment with gravity turned off

+`pybullet_hand_demo.py` - utility script to view the names and location of each hand joint.
+Hand joint should be restricted according to observation space.

+`Shadow-Gym/shadow_gym/envs/env_checker.py` - utility script to check if shadow_env.py is a valid Gymnasium environemnt.
+It flags the "obs is outside observation space" warning with explaination suggesting it is mere floating point problem.

 ### Installation Instructions
 (Recommended) Create a virtual environment with conda or venv